xpepper/kata-fizzbuzz-java/README.md

 ## Machen

-- change interface to introduce number on apply
 - introduce a template method to enforce the applicability of the rule before applying it
 - packages for rules